nvim-neorocks/luarocks-build-treesitter-parser/README.md

   ---@type boolean? (optional) Must the sources be generated using the tree-sitter CLI? generate_from_grammar = true,

-  ---@type boolean? (optional) Use a Makefile to build the grammar? use_makefile = false,

   ---@type string? (optional) tree-sitter grammar's location (relative to the source root). location = "libs/tree-sitter-LANG",